 Internet recruitment has made it easier to advertise jobs to a wider audience.
 This also means you might receive lots of applications.
-Consider using IT tools to filter out unsuitable applicants received via the web.
+Consider using IT tools, which may be included in your HR software, to filter out unsuitable applicants received via the web.

 Use a fair shortlisting system